redhat-cap-exchange/my-thai-star-workshop/README.md

 ### Setup your own development workspace

+1. Create a user in Gogs
-1. Create a fork of the “My Thai Star” reference application code
+2. Create a fork of the “My Thai Star” reference application code
-2. Create a new Java workspace
+3. Create a new Java workspace
-3. Import code
+4. Import code
-4. Finalize the setup
+5. Finalize the setup
     1. config Git
     2. config Maven
     3. modify POM to use Nexus